Allstate Insurance Review (Rates, Coverage + More)

 Allstate’s Policy Types

 Allstate offers policies for homeowners, condo owners, renters, mobile homeowners, and landlords.
-Here’s a breakdown of these different policies.
+Here’s a breakdown of each different type of policy.

 Since Allstate is the second-largest insurance company in the nation, its homeowners insurance plan is competitive and comprehensive.
 In addition to offering standard dwelling coverage, Allstate also offers optional personal property coverage, liability protection, guest medical protection, and special-circumstance coverage.